Moruri/TechTalks-events/README.md

 From Zero to Hero: Building an AI-powered Chatbot with Vertex AI Agent Builder and Gemini : A Practical Session
 Google IO Pwani 2024  • July 20, 2024  • [ See Event](https://gdg.community.dev/events/details/google-gdg-pwani-presents-google-io-extended-pwani-2024/)

-An Introduction to exploring machine learning with Crowdsource GDG On Campus St Paul university Study Jam  • December 13, @024